 Millennials have grown up with technology and we have come to expect technology for our communication, entertainment, shopping, mapping and education.
 The affinity for technology helps how we shop, so much so that we now expect instant access to price comparisons, product information and peer reviews.
 For that reason, we can be your best or worst advocate and to an extent this reduces our loyalty to brands, businesses and venues.
 Implementing technology into your business is now common practice, and our industry has seen rapid improvements with our process and how we communicate to members and guests.
 However, get it wrong with complicated interfaces, downtime, consistent errors and the next generation will be ruthless.

 These are a small taste of some of the trends we Millennials are showing, making for a very exciting, competitive and challenging future economy that will change the way our businesses appeal to our next consumer market.
 For our hospitality industry, the three starting points to move with the next generation of spenders should be on your mind: make it healthy, keep it social, and make sure your technology works – otherwise we won’t come back.

 Interested in discussing how these trends will influence your venue?
-Contact Sam on (03) 9428 8595 or at email@example.com.
+Contact us on 07 3878 9355 or email@example.com.